ssharoff/cognates/README.md

 The NER tagger requires Theano and it can be run as:
 ```
-./run-tagger.sh panslavonic input_file
+./run-tagger.sh sl-cs input_file
 ```
-The input file can be in any language from the above list.
+for running the Czech model transferred from Slovenian.